-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.

-Class AAA Shares Advisor Class Shares Shareholder Fees (fees paid directly from your investment): Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None None Maximum Deferred Sales Charge (Load) (as a percentage of redemption or offering price, whichever is lower) None None Maximum Sales Charge (Load) Imposed on Reinvested Dividends (as a percentage of amount invested) None None Redemption Fee (as a percentage of amount redeemed for shares held 7 days or less) 2.00% 2.00% Exchange Fee None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment): Management Fees 0.50% 0.50% Distribution and Service (Rule 12b-1) Fees None 0.25% Other Expenses 0.35% 0.35% Total Annual Fund Operating Expenses 0.85% 1.10%
+Class AAA Shares Advisor Class Shares Shareholder Fees (fees paid directly from your investment): Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None None Maximum Deferred Sales Charge (Load) (as a percentage of redemption or offering price, whichever is lower) None None Maximum Sales Charge (Load) Imposed on Reinvested Dividends (as a percentage of amount invested) None None Redemption Fee (as a percentage of amount redeemed for shares held 7 days or less) 2.00% 2.00% Exchange Fee None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment): Management Fees 0.50% 0.50% Distribution and Service (Rule 12b-1) Fees None 0.25% Other Expenses 0.37% 0.37% Total Annual Fund Operating Expenses 0.87% 1.12%